Course materials for UCL module COMP0160

 Launch the Unity Hub application and sign into your Unity account if you have not already done so.
 Create a new project for this session:

-Back in Unity, select Assets → Import Package → Custom Package… from the main menu.
-Choose lab8.unitypackage and click Open.
-In the resulting import options dialog, click Import.
+In Unity, select Assets → Import Package → Custom Package… from the

 Once everything has imported, go to the Project browser in the bottom left corner of the window, and select Scenes.
 Double-click on the CD_ratios_audio scene to open it.